fyxme/reddit-daltonizer-bot/README.md

 ### Upcoming changes & improvements
 - **To reduce spam:**
+    - Allow the moderators of a Subreddit to tell the bot not to run in that subreddit
+    - Allow the users to tell the bot not to run on their submissions
     - Calculate the percentage difference between images to see if a conversion is required

 - **To improve code performance & readability:**